ajberkley/cl-binary-store/README.md

 If T we will write an end marker at the end of every call to STORE.
 This helps for use when sending data across the network or reading from raw memory to avoid tracking lengths around.
 It also means you can write multiple chunks of objects to a stream and have restore-objects return between each chunk.

+## Extensions

+### Changing object slot serialization

+For serializing objects, the default behavior is probably good enough for 95% of users.
+We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance, or to not save certain slots or transform them before saving.
+See comments in [objects.lisp](src/objects.lisp) and the example extension [example-extension.lisp](src/example-extension.lisp) for an example.

+### Adding code points to the codespace

+The storage mechanism dispatches on types and the dispatch mechanism on deserialization is byte based --- we read a byte, called a *tag* and dispatch to an appropriate reader based on it.

+The notion we have for extension and versioning is a "codespace", that is a set of types and storage functions for them and a set of bytes and restore functions for them.
+We start reading data with whatever the default codespace is (specified by \*read-version\*).
+If we hit a magic number (+action-code+ then +magic-number-code+ followed by a coded number) we then try and load the specified codespace version, erroring if we do not support it.
+Here we are versioning by codespace.
+You can easily extend the actions to do whatever further versioning you want of the file.
+See [magic-numbers.lisp](src/magic-numbers.lisp) and [actions.lisp](src/actions.lisp).
+During writing you would specify what codespace you want with \*write-version\*.

+For an example, look at [example-extension.lisp](src/example-extension.lisp) and [example-extension-codespace.lisp](src/example-extension-codespace.lisp) which I reproduce here:

+    (define-codespace ("extension-codespace" +extension-codespace+ :inherits-from +basic-codespace+)
+      (defstore something-else (store-something-else obj storage store-object))
+      (defrestore +test-code+ (restore-something-else restore-object)))

+Note that you can also define local reference tracking hash-tables with register-references.

+Here we are definining how to store an object of type SOMETHING-ELSE (which is defined in [example-extension.lisp](src/example-extension.lisp)).
+We define our type *tag* +test-code+ and we write it out in #'store-something-else along with whatever else we feel like.
+Then on restore we call (restore-something-else restore-object) when we see +test-code+.  restore-object is a function we can call to restore further objects from the data stream.
+See [basic-codespace.lisp](src/basic-codespace.lisp) for lots of examples.

+Anyhow, here is the result of running the code

+    CL-USER> (quicklisp:quickload "example-extension")
+    CL-USER> (example-extension:test-serializable-slot-info)
+    Success!
+    CL-USER> (example-extension:test-special-serializer/deserializer)
+    Example of writing something completely different for a 'something-else object:
+    First example writing a version number into the stream to switch codespaces Switching codespace from basic codespace to #x9999 (extension-codespace) Hi, I decided to write this instead of a 'something-else But actually, it told me to tell you:
+    Hi from slot information!
+    Second example forcing the right codespace
+    Hi, I decided to write this instead of a 'something-else But actually, it told me to tell you:
+    Hi from slot information!
+    "And here is a bonus thing returned to you"

 ## Why?

 I've been using [cl-store](https://cl-store.common-lisp.dev/) forever and it works well and meets most needs once you tweak how it serializes a bunch of things for speed.
 I am usually serializing / deserializing > 1GB of data and in the end all the tweaks I've done don't make it fast enough.
 The original cl-store hits about 1-2MB/sec for store and restore on the data set I use which just is too slow.
 It also doesn't support complex list circularity in a reasonable way (the correct-list-store you can turn on blows the stack).